emaphp/magento2-module-vuewidget/README.md

   }
 ```

-This entry tells `rollup` to transpile the file and put the resulting content in `view/frontend/web/js/components/VueCounter.js`, which will let us run it as a regular Javascript module.
-To transpile this file you need to open a terminal and run the following (make sure you're on the module directory):
+This entry tells `rollup` to transpile the file and put the resulting content in `view/frontend/web/js/components/VueCounter.js`.
+Open a terminal and run the following command (make sure you're on the module directory):

 ```
 npm run build